 - Ensure children are aware of library services and how to access them

 - Promote age-appropriate information literacy skills

-- Encourage regular use of libraries by children and their families
+- Encourage regular use of libraries and galleries by children and their families

 - Help children discover the pleasure of books, reading and storytelling